Apple II serial cards: Apple II Serial Interface Card (Apple Computer)

-Serial Pro – Applied Engineering
+Serial Pro (Applied Engineering)

 The Serial Pro serial interface card from Applied Engineering was compatible with the Apple Super Serial Card.
 Unlike the Apple SSC, which used a jumper block to select printer mode or modem mode, the Serial Pro board had two connectors to which the card's ribbon cable could be connected, one for use with a printer and one for use with a modem.

 The Serial Pro was a multifunction card which included a ProDOS and DOS 3.3 compatible clock/calendar, freeing up an extra slot for those with highly populated machines.
 This card was unique in the sense that it did not use "Phantom Slots" to achieve this functionality.
 Previous multifunction cards required that a secondary function be "mapped" to a different slot in the computer's memory, rendering that slot unusable.

 If used with a dot-matrix printer, the Serial Pro offered several screen-print variations.
 It could print either HiRes page (or both in a single dump) normally, or print page one rotated or inverted.

 The Serial Pro utilized the MOS Technology 6551 ACIA chip and offered serial baud rates from 50 bit/s to 19,200 bit/s.
 The lifespan of the card's battery (which retained configuration information and powered the clock chip when the computer was powered off) was touted as 20 years.
 The card retailed for $139 during the late 1980s.

-For more on the Serial Pro's clock capabilities, see its entry in Apple II system clocks.

-Super Serial Card – Apple Computer
+Super Serial Card (Apple Computer)

 Apple Computer's Super Serial Card, sometimes abbreviated as "SSC", is the most well known communication card made for the Apple II.
 Apple called it "Super" because it was able to function as both of Apple's previous cards, the Apple II Communications Card for modem use and the Apple II Serial Interface Card for printer use.
 A jumper block was used to configure the card for each of the two modes.
 The card has a maximum speed of 19,200 bit/s and is compatible with both ROM revisions of the Apple II Serial Interface Card.
 Reliable communications at 9600 bit/s and higher required disabling of interrupts.
 The card can actually run at 115,200 bit/s as well, using undocumented register settings; but speeds between 19,200 and 115,200 are not possible using this technique.
 The Super Serial Card was released in 1981 and utilizes the MOS Technology 6551 ACIA serial communications chip.